How To Break Your Sugar Addiction in Four Days

-It takes some people a little bit longer, if they have candida yeast overgrowth, or they eat higher than average amounts of sugar, or soda.
+It takes some people a little bit longer, often because they have candida yeast overgrowth or they eat higher-than-average amounts of sugar or soda.

 Sugar is more addictive than crack cocaine.
 Multiple studies have proven it.

-But it’s actually quite amazing what four days off the “nice girl’s crack” will do, for your confidence level that, in fact, sugar does not own you, and you CAN break your sugar addiction.
+But it’s actually quite amazing what four days off the “nice girl’s crack” will do for your confidence level.
+Sugar does not own you, and you CAN break your sugar addiction.

 So, take a listen to a few pages of a children’s book, and see if you’re up for the challenge.
 You’ve got this.
 Let me know how it went.
 I’m rooting for you.

 Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.